-As at 30 June 2022 As at 30 June 2021 Change
+For the six months ended 30 June 2023 For the six months ended 30 June 2022 Change

 (RMB'000) (RMB'000) (%)

-Capital expenditure 276,110 381,324 (27.6)
+Capital expenditure 220,236 276,110 (20.2)

-During the Reporting Period, the Group's capital expenditure was approximately RMB276 million, representing a decrease of 27.6% on a year-on-year basis, mainly due to the fact that the Group increased investment in crane transport equipment in the same period of the last year.
-As at the end of the Reporting Period, the Group's capital expenditure was mainly used for contract energy management, construction of temporary facilities for engineering projects, purchase and renewal of engineering facilities and equipment, lease of right-of-use asset and information technology office facility construction and other supporting auxiliary construction, etc.
+During the Reporting Period, the Group's capital expenditure was approximately RMB220 million, representing a decrease of 20.2% on a year-on-year basis, mainly due to the decrease in investment in energy performance contracting and temporary facilities construction of engineering projects compared with the same period of the previous year.
+As at the end of the Reporting Period, the Group's capital expenditure was mainly used for energy performance contracting, construction of temporary facilities for engineering projects, purchase and renewal of engineering facilities and equipment, lease of right-of-use asset and information technology office facility construction and other supporting auxiliary construction, etc.